Leicestershire: Governance

 For lieutenancy purposes, Leicestershire consists of the non-metropolitan county and the City of Leicester.

 For administrative purposes, most of the county is run by the Leicestershire County Council, though the City of Leicester is run independently by the Leicester City Council.
 The non-metropolitan county is divided into seven districts ran by district councils: The seven district councils in Leicestershire are Blaby, Charnwood, Harborough, Hinckley & Bosworth, Melton, North West Leicestershire and Oadby & Wigston.
 It has been proposed by the Leicestershire County Council in 2018 to get rid of the district councils.

 Leicestershire County Council consists of 55 elected members, from 52 wards.
 The most recent election was the May 2017 elections, where all seats were up for re-election.
 Following these elections the current political composition of the council is 42 Conservatives, 9 Liberal Democrats and 4 Labour councillors.

 County Hall, in Glenfield, some 3 mi north-west of central Leicester and a little over 4 mi from Leicester railway station, is the seat of Leicestershire County Council and the headquarters of the county authority.
 Below the County Council, there are seven district councils, Blaby, Charnwood, Harborough, Hinckley and Bosworth, Melton, North West Leicestershire and Oadby and Wigston.
 The City of Leicester is a unitary authority which is separate from the county for local government, and provides all services in its area; the City Council meets at Leicester Town Hall.

+Future local government reorganisation

+In July 2026, the UK Government announced that it intends to reorganise local government in Leicestershire by April 2028.
+Two unitary authority areas will cover the county.
+One will include Leicester and its hinterland, an area larger than the current Leicester district, and other will cover the remainder of the county, named Leicestershire and Rutland which will also cover Rutland.
+Shadow elections to the new unitary authorities will take place in May 2027.

 Parliamentary constituencies

-Following the 2024 United Kingdom general election, Leicestershire is represented by eleven members of parliament (MPs).
+Following the 2024 general election, Leicestershire is represented by eleven members of parliament (MPs).
 Labour Party won three seats within the City of Leicester in 2019, but ended up losing two, Leicester East was won by Conservative and Leicester South was won by an Independent politician.
 Labour however gained two seats back in Leicestershire from the Conservatives in Loughborough and North West Leicestershire.
 The other six Leicestershire seats are represented by Conservative MPs.